-Note: Original news item issued in June 2005, but was last edited in January 2014.
+Note: The original news item was issued in June 2005, but was last edited in June 2014.

 For the first time since official records began in 1950, no tornadoes were reported in the state of Oklahoma in the month of May 2005.

 Prior to 2005, the record lowest number of reported tornadoes in May was two, in 1988.